Coronavirus (COVID-19) Pandemic: What to Do if Your Child Is Sick

 What Else Should I Know?

 COVID-19 vaccines are now available for people 16 and older.
-Health care workers and people at high risk for getting very sick if they're infected have been first in line to get vaccinated.
-Other adults and teens 16 and older can get a vaccine in the spring and summer of 2021.
-Studies are underway to see if the vaccines are safe and effective in children younger than 16.
+Everyone should get vaccinated as soon as they are eligible.
+Studies are under way to see if the vaccines are safe and effective in children younger than 16.

 During the pandemic, keep doing these things to keep your family healthy: